THE WHAT NOW ANSWER

 THE CHOICE PRINCIPAL AND A GIVING OF TIME

 I know you have sinned since you got saved and you know I have sinned since I got saved.
 (1John 1:9-10) God also knows we have sinned and if either of us say we haven't we are calling God a liar.
 SO: How does God accomplish this choice principal and giving of time in spite of our sins; yours, mine and all of us?

 (Rom.
 6:12-16) (V.12) "Let not sin therefore reign (sovereignty, authority, rule) in your mortal body, that ye should obey it in the lusts thereof."
 Translated this means DON'T SIN!
 But somehow we do.

 (1Cor.
 10:1-13) (V.1-11 esp.
-V11 keyword: ensamples) In this scripture is given a list of OT sins the Israelites committed such as idolatry, fornication, tempting God and murmuring.
+V11 keyword: ensamples: defined: examples) In this scripture is given a list of OT sins the Israelites committed such as idolatry, fornication, tempting God and murmuring.
 It is located in (Num.
 16:41-47 esp.
-V.41 keyword: murmured which means grumble, indignant complaining and displeasure) and they were destroyed (destruction, perishing, eternal ruin).
+V.41 keyword: murmured: defined: grumble, indignant, complaining and displeasure) and they were destroyed (destruction, perishing, eternal ruin).
 (V.11) They are examples for Christians (V.12) and Christians are to pay attention lest we fall (defection, apostasy, revolt) the same way they did.

 The choice principal and a giving of time has also held true in the above scripture.